 d) Photocopies of DAN insurance information:

 f) Days/Dates available to assist:

-g) When you have your own dive gear:
+g) Do you have your own dive gear:

 h) Date of last dive:

 If you have resources to support the project such as a boat or staff, please send an email to Tammi.Warrender@gov.ky with the following information:

 d) Whether you can provide tanks and air: